jo-h28/Weather_Forecast/README.md

 6. Click the resulting city's name to view its forecast descriptions**
 ![search3](ss/search3.png)

-*The application will show cities which names contain input (as a substring) from the form
+*The application shows cities' names which contain input string from the form.

-**Forecasts displayed are within the next 3 days, every 6 hours
+**Forecasts displayed are within the next 3 days, every 6 hours.

 ## Updates
 - 14 June 2018 : added structural explanation to README